ramyasathiya/Projectwork1/README.md

 ## About

-Brain Tumor Detection from MRI Images using GAN-based Anomaly Detection is a deep learning–based medical imaging project designed to identify abnormal tumor regions in brain MRI scans.
-Traditional tumor detection methods require extensive labeled datasets and manual interpretation by radiologists, which can be time-consuming and error-prone.
+Brain Tumor Detection from MRI Images using GAN-based Anomaly Detection is a deep learning–driven medical imaging project designed to assist in the early and accurate identification of brain tumors from MRI scans.
+Conventional tumor detection techniques often rely on fully supervised models that require large volumes of labeled tumor data and extensive manual analysis by radiologists, making the process time-consuming and resource-intensive.

-This project utilizes GANs trained on normal MRI images to learn healthy brain patterns.
-Any deviation from this learned distribution is treated as an anomaly, enabling effective tumor detection even with limited labeled tumor data.
-The system improves diagnostic efficiency and supports clinicians in early and accurate tumor identification.
+This project introduces a GAN-based anomaly detection approach, where the model is primarily trained on normal (healthy) brain MRI images to learn standard anatomical patterns.
+Any deviation from this learned distribution is treated as an anomaly, enabling effective detection of tumor regions even with limited labeled abnormal data.
+The system highlights suspicious areas through reconstruction errors, improving interpretability and diagnostic support.

+The proposed solution aims to reduce manual effort, enhance detection accuracy, and support clinicians in making faster and more reliable medical decisions, contributing to the advancement of intelligent and scalable healthcare technologies.

 ## Features